supergoodsystems/docs/README.md

 ## Hashing sensitive data

-While the Supergood database is encrypted, there potentially may be data embedded within these API calls that you're unwilling to send off to a remote server.
-As such, you are able to configure on a key level at any depth in the JSON, which values needed to be obfuscated on the headers and/or body.
-Optionally, you're able to hash the entire headers or body if desired.
+While the Supergood database is encrypted, there may potentially be data embedded within these API calls that you're unwilling to send off to a remote server.
+As such, you can configure on a key level, at any depth in the JSON, which values needed to be obfuscated on the headers and/or body.
+You can hash the entire headers or body if desired.

 Hashing is done on your server and is configurable any time in the Supergood Dashboard.